Types of Powers of Attorney

 Specialized Powers of Attorney in Legal and Criminal Matters

-• Banking Power of Attorney: Banks provide standardized printed forms enabling customers to appoint representatives for banking transactions.
-The signatures of both the principal and the appointed attorney must be certified by a notary office before submission to the bank.
+- Banking Power of Attorney: Banks provide standardized printed forms enabling customers to appoint representatives for banking transactions.
+The signatures of both the principal and the appointed attorney must be notarized before submission to the bank.

-• Powers of Attorney Issued in Correctional Facilities: Prison inmates may issue powers of attorney within correctional institutions.
-The inmate’s signature must be verified by the prison authority.
+- Powers of Attorney Issued in Correctional Facilities: Prison inmates may issue powers of attorney within correctional institutions.
+The prison authority must verify the inmate’s signature.

 Duration of Powers of Attorney